Iggy Pop: Personal life

 Pop lives near Miami, Florida.
-He has been married three times: to Wendy Weissberg (for several weeks in 1968 before the marriage was annulled shortly thereafter), to Suchi Asano (from 1984 until their divorce in 1999), and to his longtime partner Nina Alu, whom he married in 2008.
+He has been married three times: to Wendy Weissberg for several weeks in 1968 before divorcing her in Cuyahoga County, Ohio, on November 25, 1969; to Suchi Asano (from 1984 until their divorce in 1999); and to his longtime partner Nina Alu, whom he married in 2008.
 He has a son, Eric Benson, born in 1970 from a relationship with Paulette Benson.

-At age 23, Pop had a relationship with 13-year old Sable Starr.
-Since the emergence of the MeToo movement, he has faced criticism for this.
-Look Away, a documentary about sexual abuse in the rock music industry, is named after an Iggy Pop song about Starr.
+At age 23, Pop allegedly had a relationship with 13-year-old groupie Sable Starr.
+Since the emergence of the MeToo movement, he has faced criticism for his relationship with Starr.
+The documentary Look Away, a documentary about sexual abuse in the rock music industry, is named after an Iggy Pop song about Starr from the album Naughty Little Doggie.

-Pop was diagnosed with scoliosis, with one leg being one and a half inches shorter than the other.
+Pop was diagnosed with scoliosis, with one leg being one-and-a-half inches shorter than the other.

 In the 1990s, Pop became friends with Johnny Depp, Jim Jarmusch, and tattoo artist Jonathan Shaw.
 Shaw said the four wore matching rings depicting a skull, and all but Pop received a similar skull-and-crossbones tattoo.